ielym/PSMANet/README.md

 # PSMANet
-<a href="#", stype="color:blue; font-weight:bold">Paper : A Parallel Multi-Scale with Hybrid Attention Network for Color Image Denoising</a>
+<p stype="color:blue; font-weight:bold">Paper : A Parallel Multi-Scale with Hybrid Attention Network for Color Image Denoising</p>
 <p>The code will be uploaded soon</p>